tweedegolf/storage-abstraction/publish/Storage/README.md

 }
 ```

+Deletes the bucket and all files in it.
 If the call succeeds the `value` key will hold the string "ok".

+The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
+The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
+If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

+> Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.

 ### addFile